anji1001/anji1001/README.md

 ## Hi there 👋
+I am a dedicated frontend developer with 9 years of experience in the corporate sector, specializing in React and Angular frameworks.
+My skill set encompasses advanced proficiency in JavaScript, HTML, and CSS, along with experience in performance optimizations, state management using Redux and NgRx, and enhancing existing applications within my organization.

+Outside of my professional role, I am committed to continuous learning and skill development.
+I actively engage in personal projects where I explore and implement new technologies, driven by a deep curiosity and a passion for understanding the underlying logic of every solution I encounter.

+- 🔭 I’m currently working at Cisco
+- 📫 Skilled in : Angular, NGRX, React, Redux, HTML, CSS, JavaScript
+- 🌱 Competent in : Python, Docker, interactions with APIs and RESTful Services
+- 💬 Contact : www.linkedin.com/in/anjalipancholi01
 <!--
 **anji1001/anji1001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.